 Note: Airlines use either 6000 or 5000 as the divisor.
 Always confirm with your freight forwarder.

-Strategies for Low Cost Air Freight
+6 Strategies for Cheaper Air Freight from China to USA

-Consolidation Services: Ship your cargo together with other clients’ goods to spread costs.
+- Consolidation Services: Ship your cargo together with other clients’ goods to spread costs.
 This is especially useful for small shipments.

-Flexible Delivery Dates: If possible, choose non-urgent, economy air services.
+- Flexible Delivery Dates: If possible, choose non-urgent, economy air services.
 Flexibility can give you access to lower rates.

-Optimize Packaging: Use the most compact packaging to minimize volumetric weight.
+- Optimize Packaging: Use the most compact packaging to minimize volumetric weight.
 Air freight is highly sensitive to volume.

-Select Major Airports: Shipping to/from main hubs (e.g., Shanghai PVG, Guangzhou CAN, Los Angeles LAX, Chicago ORD) results in better rates and more frequent flights.
+- Select Major Airports: Shipping to/from main hubs (e.g., Shanghai PVG, Guangzhou CAN, Los Angeles LAX, Chicago ORD) results in better rates and more frequent flights.

-Avoid Peak Times: Rates peak around major holidays like Chinese New Year and Golden Week.
+- Avoid Peak Times: Rates peak around major holidays like Chinese New Year and Golden Week.
 Ship before or after these periods.

-Build a Long-term Partnership: Regular shipments can help you negotiate better rates with your freight forwarder.
+- Build a Long-term Partnership: Regular shipments can help you negotiate better rates with your freight forwarder.

 | Route | Transit Time (days) | Reference Rate (USD/kg, 100kg+) |